Hymns on Nisibis — XLI

 Death opened the gates of Sheol —

-and the splendor of our Lord's face streamed forth.
+and the radiance of our Lord's face blazed out from it.

 🌲